coreinfrastructure/best-practices-badge/doc/criteria.md

   The software MUST be configurable so that it will reject smaller keylengths.
-  The software MAY allow smaller keylengths in some configurations (ideally it would not, since this allows downgrade attacks, but shorter keylengths are sometimes necessary for interoperability.)
+  The software MAY allow smaller keylengths in some configurations (ideally it would not, since this allows downgrade attacks, but shorter keylengths are sometimes necessary for interoperability).
   <sup>[<a href="#crypto_keylength">crypto_keylength</a>]</sup>
 - <a name="crypto_working"></a>The default project security mechanisms MUST NOT depend on cryptographic algorithms that are broken